 Not all English majors end up crafting sparkling narratives from a fireside easy chair.
 Some aspiring novelists do arrive at that goal, and others write great screenplays or become stage directors.
 But this broad-based, versatile major also prepares you for other careers including those in the fields of advertising, publishing, journalism, education, public service and media.
 Some graduates find employment writing for newspapers, magazines or doing internet writing.
 Others get ESL (English as a Second Language) certification and teach English in primary, secondary and university settings, and even internationally.
 You may add an educational tract and pursue a career in teaching English.
 There will always be a need for strong communicators in specific areas of writing like science and technology, sports, health and fitness, entertainment, politics, business and finance, just to name a few.
 Other common career outcomes for this major include:

-If reading and discussing excellent literature stirs your soul and you love spinning a good tale through descriptive writing, then perhaps God has wired you for a major in English!
+If reading and discussing excellent literature stirs your soul and you love spinning a good tale through descriptive writing, then perhaps God has wired to get your english dagree at a Christian college!

 By Jennifer Bailey